What Is Social Media Doing to Our Sex Lives?

 Discord servers and Facebook groups are just two examples of invitation-only social media groups.

-Both Cohen and Johnson concurred, citing the potential positive effects of social media.
+Both Cohen and Johnson concurred, citing the potential positive effects of social media on sex and sexual health.

 "Knowledge on sex and sexual desires are more visible on social media now," Johnson said.
 "People are more likely to study this, discuss it with their partner and enjoy sex more.
 This can lead to stronger connections between couples as they start to understand each other's bodies and kinks, resulting in longer-lasting relationships and better sex."